 Focus on 5 Statutory Factors

-Under the new public charge rule, USCIS officers will shift attention away from the petitioning sponsor’s income and focus instead on the following 5 factors:
+Under the new rule, government officers will shift attention away from the petitioning sponsor’s income and focus instead on the following 5 factors:

 - Health: Applicants will need to show whether their medical conditions will affect their ability to work and care for themselves.

-- Family status: Applicant’s household include dependents and persons providing the applicant with more than 50 percent of support.
+- Family status: Applicant’s household includes dependents and persons providing the applicant with more than 50 percent of support.

 - Education and skills: Whether the applicant has adequate education and skills to obtain lawful employment with an income sufficient to avoid becoming a public charge.
 Factors include employment history, education level, occupational skills and licenses, English proficiency and the status of the applicant as a primary caregiver to another individual in the household.

 The new rules require that DHS and DOS consider the totality of the circumstances and make a forward-looking determination of whether applicants for an immigrant or nonimmigrant visa, applicants for admission to the US, and applicants for adjustment of status are likely to become a public charge “at any time” in the future.
 The DHS regulation also introduces a related condition for change of status and extension of stay nonimmigrant applicants, who will have to demonstrate that “since obtaining the nonimmigrant status they seek to extend or change, until the date USCIS adjudicates the COS or EOS application, they have not received one or more of the listed public benefits over the designated duration threshold.”

 Public Charge Bonds